w124384389/WebAppsLabs/README.md

 In this lab we will continue building our TODO / TaskList application.

 You should have a working version of the Task class from Lab3.
 This lab assumes that you have such a version in a file named `task.js`.
 You will need to copy that file over from your Lab3.
-The following line should accomplish this:
+The following line should accomplish this, do it after you are in the Lab5 branch:

 ```bash
 git checkout Lab3 -- task.js